 Q1.
 What is the purpose of entering information regarding the mail we send or receive?

-A1: If you chose to enter in your information in the paper dairies, your diary packet will include one diary for each day of the week—Monday through Sunday.
-Use the diaries (Answer Booklets) to record ALL household mail that enters or leaves your household on a particular day.
+A1: If you chose to enter in your information in the paper dairies, your diary packet will include one diary for each day of the week Monday through Sunday.
+Use the diaries (Answer Booklets) to record ALL household mail that enters or leaves your household on each particular day.

 Q2.
 How long does it take to fill out the Answer Booklet each day ?

-A2: The amount of mail you receive on a given day will determine how long it takes to complete a diary.
-The first diary may take up to 30 minutes to complete, but the diaries for the days that follow will take less time (depending on the amount of mail you send and receive on those days).
-First familiarize yourself with the instructions, questions, and mail markings; this will make completing the diaries much easier and faster!
+A2: The amount of mail you receive on a given day will determine how long it takes to complete the daily information.
+The first day may take up to 30 minutes to complete, but for the days that follow will take less time (depending on the amount of mail you send and receive on those days).
+First familiarize yourself with the instructions, questions, and mail markings; this will make completing the days much easier and faster!